|Nutrition Facts (per serving)|

-This fabulous traditional chestnut stuffing recipe, using fresh chestnuts (or canned, if it's easier for you), is a very delicious and rich side dish.
+This fabulous traditional chestnut stuffing recipe using fresh chestnuts is a very delicious and rich side dish.
 It's perfect stuffed into a turkey for Thanksgiving, or baked in a casserole dish at 350 F for about an hour and served with roast chicken or meatloaf.

 You can certainly make this dish with fresh chestnuts, but you can use canned, peeled, and roasted chestnuts as well.
-The flavor of the canned product is close to the freshly roasted variety, with much, much less work.
+The flavor of the canned product is close to the freshly roasted variety, with much less work.